Irene Zazians

-Irene Zazians (Իրեն Զազյանց; ایرن زازیانس; August 20, 1927 – July 28, 2012), known mononymously as Irene, was an Iranian-Armenian actress of cinema and television.
+Irene Zazians (Իրեն Զազյանց; ایرن زازیانس; August 20, 1927 – July 28, 2012), known mononymously as Irene, was an Iranian actress of cinema and television.
 She worked with famous Iranian new wave directors both before and after the 1979 revolution, such as Samuel Khachikian, Amir Naderi, Nosrat Karimi, Masoud Kimiyayi, and Alireza Davood Nejad.
 Her two films after the revolution, The Red Line directed by Kimiyayi and The Reward by Davood Nejad, were banned.

-She also appeared in four TV series.
+Zazians also appeared in four TV series.
 She portrayed Mahde Olya (Nasereddin Shah's mother) in Soltan-e Sahebgheran directed by Ali Hatami in 1976.
 Her role in Hezar Dastan, another series directed by Ali Hatami, was cut out.
 After the Iranian revolution she was banned from taking part in any artistic activities.
 She travelled to Germany, where she re-trained as a beautician.
 She returned to Iran in 1986, during the harshest time of the Iran-Iraq war.
 Her last performance in cinema was in Shirin in 2008, a film by Abbas Kiarostami.
 She died of lung cancer in 2012 in Tehran.

 Early life and career

-Irene was born in an Armenian family who had immigrated to Babolsar, Iran, after surviving the Armenian genocide.
+Irene was born in an Armenian family who had immigrated to Babolsar, Iran, after surviving the Armenian genocide by the Ottoman Turks.
 Her father was Alexander Zazians and her mother's name was Varia.
 Her father was from Western Armenia, while her mother was from the east.
 Irene was their fourth child, but all of the first three children died of causes such as disease.
 She went to "Shahdokht" school in Babolsar.
 She started acting in the Ferdowsi theater when she was 19.
 In 1951 she joined the Noushin group in Sa'di theater, performing in works including Oscar Wilde's Lady Windermere's Fan.
 She married Mohammad Asemi, also an actor in the Noushin theater, when she was 16.